Management Consulting Services

 Skåne Care is the link to one of Sweden’s largest public services organisations within property management.
 Every year in Skåne, our facilities team maintains 1,200,000 m2 of properties and plan and implement up to 600 building projects – from smaller renovations to billion-dollar projects.
 To facilitate medical professionals at our large number of hospitals and clinics, experts in our team create professional and coordinated solutions for effective processes, seamless logistics, and optimal plans for building projects.
 We can work with you in planning, designing, and building facilities for all levels of healthcare.

 Please contact Chief Program Development Officer Petra Menander Åhman for further information about our healthcare management services.

-Three examples of fast-track care
+Three examples of fast-track pathways

 Shortening time in hospital

 Swedish healthcare builds on the principles of equality, needs priority and cost-effectiveness.
 In Skåne there is a continuous drive to improve patient care with these principles in mind and as a result several initiatives have led to unique solutions which benefit both patients and hospitals.

 The specialist orthopaedic unit at Hässleholm Hospital is one of the largest arthroplasty units in Scandinavia with 1,700 hip and knee operations per year and it has reduced in-patient care days from six days to two days through applying a holistic, patient-centred approach based on the latest international research.
 This includes a tailored exercise program before and after surgery, the use of general anaesthesia instead of spinal anaesthesia, and initiating movement of the joint shortly after surgery and thereby increasing the blood flow and reducing pain.
 The result is an increased quality of care with shorter hospital stays and faster recovery, as well as cost savings of around 20 million SEK per year.

 Benefits for patient: Less pain and fewer complications, faster recovery and fewer nights in hospital.